Fractions Practice Quiz with a Step-by-Step Interactive Lesson

 How this fractions practice works

-- 2. Open the lesson (optional): review the methods for common denominators, simplifying, and fraction multiplication.
+2. Open the lesson (optional): review the methods for common denominators, simplifying, and fraction multiplication.

-What you’ll learn in the fractions lesson
+What you will learn in the fractions lesson

 Meaning & vocabulary

-- Numerator and denominator
+Numerator and denominator

-- Unit fractions, proper and improper fractions
+Unit fractions, proper and improper fractions

-- Mixed numbers and simplest form
+Mixed numbers and simplest form

 Models & equivalence

-- Fractions as parts of a whole and points on a number line
+Fractions as parts of a whole and points on a number line

-- Equivalent fractions by scaling: \(\frac{a}{b}=\frac{ka}{kb}\)
+Equivalent fractions by scaling: \(\frac{a}{b}=\frac{ka}{kb}\)

 Simplifying & comparing

-- Simplify fractions using the greatest common factor (GCF)
+Simplify fractions using the greatest common factor (GCF)

-- Compare and order fractions using benchmarks and common denominators
+Compare and order fractions using benchmarks and common denominators

 Fraction operations

-- Add and subtract fractions (like and unlike denominators)
+Add and subtract fractions (like and unlike denominators)

-- Divide fractions with the reciprocal (extension skill)
+Divide fractions with the reciprocal (extension skill)

-Purpose: Build a clear understanding of fractions and learn reliable methods for simplifying, comparing, and doing fraction operations.
+Build a clear understanding of fractions and learn reliable methods for simplifying, comparing, and doing fraction operations.

 Success criteria

-- Explain \(\frac{a}{b}\) as \(a\) parts out of \(b\) equal parts (and as division \(a\div b\), with b≠ 0).
+Explain \(\frac{a}{b}\) as \(a\) parts out of \(b\) equal parts (and as division \(a\div b\), with \(b≠ 0\)).

-- Identify numerator (top) and denominator (bottom), and read fractions correctly.
+Identify numerator (top) and denominator (bottom), and read fractions correctly.

-- Create and recognize equivalent fractions and simplify to lowest terms using the GCF.
+Create and recognize equivalent fractions and simplify to lowest terms using the GCF.

-- Compare and order fractions using benchmarks and common denominators.
+Compare and order fractions using benchmarks and common denominators.

-- Add and subtract fractions (like and unlike denominators) and simplify answers.
+Add and subtract fractions (like and unlike denominators) and simplify answers.

-- Multiply fractions (including by whole numbers) and simplify by cancelling common factors.
+Multiply fractions (including by whole numbers) and simplify by cancelling common factors.

-- Connect fractions to decimals, percents, measurement, and real life (recipes, time, probability).
+Connect fractions to decimals, percents, measurement, and real life (recipes, time, probability).

 Key vocabulary

-- Numerator: the top number that tells how many parts you have.
+Numerator: the top number that tells how many parts you have.

-- Denominator: the bottom number that tells how many equal parts make one whole.
+Denominator: the bottom number that tells how many equal parts make one whole.

-- Equivalent fractions: different-looking fractions that represent the same value (like \(\frac{1}{2}=\frac{2}{4}\)).
+Equivalent fractions: different-looking fractions that represent the same value (like \(\frac{1}{2}=\frac{2}{4}\)).

-- Simplest form (lowest terms): a fraction simplified so the numerator and denominator have no common factor greater than 1.
+Simplest form (lowest terms): a fraction simplified so the numerator and denominator have no common factor greater than 1.

 Quick pre-check